navfit99/navfit99-js/README.md

 - User authentication tokens are passed back to the browser as GET parameters.
 - Certificate revovation checking is turned off.
 -  **The decision to use a publicly accessible database for storage was made to balance the cost of running the public demo server backend (navfit99-server) on Heroku.** As with all protected data, there is always the possibility of an exploit or brute force attack to decrypt data.
 - Demo NAVFIT-server has a 1 week expiration for saved NAVFITs.
-Editing a NAVFIT will reset the expiration to be 1 week from the time to latest edit.
+Editing a NAVFIT will reset the expiration to be 1 week from the time of latest edit.

 ### Can I run NAVFITOnline on my own computer?
 Yes, please see each project portions' READMEs' *Setup* section.